Schroth Method Scoliosis Exercises

 Schroth Method scoliosis exercises when performed consistently, improve posture, mobility and balance, and facilitate more efficient movement patterns; exercises are specific to the type of scoliosis, and therefore to an individual within that type.
 The essence of the Schroth Method involves making pelvic (basic) corrections; lengthening the spine; performing Schroth Corrective Breathing, as explained below; and tensing the trunk muscles to maintain corrected posture.

 Schroth Corrective Breathing

 In all Schroth Method scoliosis exercises, patients first assume a position/posture in which the curvatures in the lumbar spine, pelvis, thoracic spine, and distorted rib cage, and shoulders are held in a corrected postural position.
 The spine is lengthened from the pelvis upwards.
 The positioning of the arms is important to corrections of the cervico-thoracic, and thoracic spine.

-In the studio image above the patient is performing a Schroth Method scoliosis exercise for Thoracic Spine Correction.
+The patient on the right is performing a Schroth scoliosis-specific exercise for Thoracic Spine Correction.
 Her single curvature is to the right in her thoracic spine; she also has a prominent left hip, and a flat back on her left thoracic weak side.

 In all cases of Thoracic Spine Correction, correction of the rib cage, shoulder girdle, and cervical spine (neck), is of critical importance.
 However, the above corrections are secondary to the formative Schroth pelvic corrections.

 The Schroth Method is a conservative treatment approach which can improve health related quality of life (QOL): by preventing curve progression; improving function; alleviating and eradicating pain; and avoiding spinal fusion surgery.